What makes for a great guitar tone? How often do you hear people saying this line:

 As mysterious as the pyramids, as inscrutable as the sphinx, this long-form epic is rightly heralded as a guitar nirvana for those who appreciate space, melody, timing and drama.

-There are many David Gilmour moments that could’ve been selected for this article, but we think that the relatively clean, undistorted tone here shows off his technique and touch more than any fuzzier moments from Dark Side etc. With this clean, wide open tone, there’s nowhere to hide!
+There are many David Gilmour moments that could’ve been selected for this article, but I think that the relatively clean, undistorted tone here shows off his technique and touch more than any fuzzier moments from Dark Side etc. With this clean, wide open tone, there’s nowhere to hide!
 Gilmour demonstrates a great deal of artistry on this piece.

 For this song, Gilmour used his famous Black Strat, set at the neck pickup and using a heavy plectrum.
 His amps were a Fender Dual Showman and a Hiwatt DR103, both of which were, according to reports, played at terrifying volume!
-Maybe change out volume for a compressor to help with the slight ‘squash’ he gets!
+Maybe change out volume for a compressor to help with the slight ‘squash’ he gets?

 This is a great example of also taking a Strat, some Fender Showman valve amps, excessive volume and coming to an entirely different tonal conclusion!
 Dale’s surf epic, based on an Eastern European folk melody, is pure attitude and swagger.